Rodaviva29/StripeCord/README.md

 - **Renamed `dailySync.js` to `permsSync.js`**: More accurately reflects its purpose, as it can be configured to run hourly.
 - **Fixed a misnamed variable in `stripe.js`**: Renamed `oldCustomerId` to `customerId`.
 - **Significant rework of `permsCheck.js`**: Enhanced logic and added extensive logging.
 The system now logs when a user receives new roles during sync.

+## 🛠 Changes & Improvements (v2.2)

+### 🔧 New Features
+- **Support for multiple `customer_ids` per email**: The integration with `stripe.js` was restructured to return all associated `customer_ids` instead of only the first one.
+Implemented `Promise.all` to fetch subscriptions for all `customer_ids` linked to the same email, improving accuracy.
+- **Introduced `safetyMode` feature**: Optional verification controlled via the `.env` file.
+When enabled, the system checks all members holding any role defined in `plans.js` (or the role specified in the environment file).
+If a member is not found in the database, their roles will be revoked as a security measure.
+- **Translation system preparation**: System updated to support multiple languages.
+Starting from v2.3, all texts will be managed in `config/lang/en.js` or respective language files, making localization and updates easier.

+### 🔄 Role & Subscription Management
+- **Improved handling of multiple roles per plan**: Fixed an issue introduced in v2.1 where users with two or more plans sharing the same Discord role ID would lose the role unless they held *all* matching plans.
+Now, the system correctly checks if the user has at least one valid plan before removing the role.
+- **Correct behavior when single-role mode is disabled**: The system now properly handles multiple roles when `plans.js`'s single-role mode is off.

+### 🕒 Sync & Execution Improvements
+- **Refactored permission synchronization logic**: Major rewrite of the `permsCheck.js` script.
+Critical issues fixed, such as using `return` inside loops (now correctly replaced by `continue` where appropriate).
+Added early validation to check if the member still exists in the guild — if not, the user is removed from the database.
+Additionally, any user marked as having no active subscription in the DB will always have their roles removed for safety.
+- **Updated environment variable defaults**: The default value of `CHECK_STATUS` has been changed from `past_due` to `active`, ensuring roles are revoked when a user's payment is overdue.
+- **Fixed filter placement for `CHECK_STATUS`**: The status filter is now correctly applied in the intended function, improving logic consistency.

+### 🐛 Bug Fixes
+- **Fixed import in `dev/delete.js` command**: `planConfig` was missing and is now properly imported.
+- **Resolved issue in linking logic logs**: The system now correctly logs whether a user is performing a new link or simply resyncing their roles.
+- **General code improvements**: Minor bug fixes and code optimization across various modules.

 ---